CutieCity/guide/docs/the-fediverse/migrating-servers.md

 When the operation finishes, you should see a message that says something like
 this:

 > Successfully created a new alias.
-You can now initiate the move from the old
+You can now initiate the move from your old
 > account.

-It may take a few minutes for your old server to become aware of the new alias, so let's tackle another migration step while that happens in the background.
+It may take a few minutes for your old server to become aware of the new alias, so let's tackle another migration step while that happens in the background!

 ## Exporting your data